mehulagg/gitlab/doc/user/profile/index.md

 ## Busy status indicator

 > - Introduced in GitLab 13.6.
-> - It's [deployed behind a feature flag](../feature_flags.md), disabled by default.
+> - It's [deployed behind a feature flag](../feature_flags.md), enabled by default.
-> - It's disabled on GitLab.com.
+> - It's enabled on GitLab.com.
 > - It's not recommended for production use.
-> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-busy-status-feature).
+> - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#disable-busy-status-feature).

 To indicate to others that you are busy, you can set an indicator